HV Tech Stack Chapter 01 · Stack

 A hub in the middle.
 Spokes at the edges.
 A traffic cop between them.

 Heritage Village runs on a hub-and-spoke model.
 Microsoft Dataverse is the hub.
-WordPress, MaintainX, Constant Contact, WebTrac, and libib are spokes.
+WordPress, AUC/ADMINS, MaintainX, Constant Contact, WebTrac, and libib are spokes.
 Power Automate is the traffic cop between them.
 Teams and SharePoint handle staff surfaces.
-SendGrid or Mailgun carries transactional email.
+SendGrid or Mailgun carries transactional email once the resident portal launches.

 II.